ChatFAQ/ChatFAQ/back/README.md

 `poetry shell`

-Create a 'riddler' database in postgres
+Create a 'chatfaq' database in postgres

-`sudo -u postgres psql -c "CREATE DATABASE riddler"`
+`sudo -u postgres psql -c "CREATE DATABASE chatfaq"`

-Create a 'riddler' user in postgres
+Create a 'chatfaq' user in postgres

-`sudo -u postgres psql -c "CREATE user riddler WITH encrypted password 'riddler';"`
+`sudo -u postgres psql -c "CREATE user chatfaq WITH encrypted password 'chatfaq';"`

 Grant to the newly created user the proper the privileges to the database

-`sudo -u postgres psql -c "grant all privileges on database riddler to riddler;"`
+`sudo -u postgres psql -c "grant all privileges on database chatfaq to chatfaq;"`

 Apply django fixtures